jsafrane/kubecon2019na/talk.md

 # Volume reconstruction

+TODO: remove?
+It's covered in one of the fixed issues.

 * kubelet reconstructs caches from `/var/lib/kubelet/pods`.
   * TODO: add example?
   * Mostly works and is actively supported!
 * There should be a real database / checkpointing.
   * Current kubelet checkpoints do not include PVCs / PVs.

+---

+# `EmptyDir` volumes share I/O

+* `EmptyDir` shares I/O bandwidth with the system and all other pods.
+* Rogue pod may trash I/O performance for the others.
+* TODO: check?